Luka Šulić: Career

 The duo has appeared on national TV shows like The Tonight Show with Jay Leno, The Ellen DeGeneres Show (twice in six months), the Bachelor Wedding (Sean and Catherine), Today with Kathy Lee and Hoda and others internationally, such as Stefan Raab’s TV total in Germany.

 In January 2012, they appeared as the special musical guests on Fox’s hit TV series Glee where they performed “Smooth Criminal” in the Michael Jackson tribute episode.
 This was the first time that an instrumental duo had performed on the show in a guest spot.
 The 2Cellos’ arrangement of the song, which featured actors Grant Gustin and the late Naya Rivera, debuted at #10 on the Billboard Hot 100 Digital Songs Chart and landed the 2Cellos album in the Top 100.

 From 2011 through 2018, as a member of 2CELLOS, Šulić has released 5 albums of assorted musical genres, from pop and rock to classical and movie themes.

 After the 2CELLOS US tour ending in 2019, Luka Šulić took a break from the duo to work on independent projects.
 He released an album Vivaldi: The four Seasons which peaked at #1 in November 2019.
 It was recorded in Rome with the Archi dell’Accademia di Santa Cecilia, conducted by Maestro Luigi Piovano.
 Luka said he has loved Vivaldi’s Four Seasons since he was a child and heard it on a tape in his parents' car.
 He always wanted to play the pieces on the cello.
 It took him two years to arrange the pieces for cello, note by note, while he was on tour with 2CELLOS.
 He chose Rome for recording as Vivaldi was Italian.
 He hopes the album will bring classical music a wider audience.

-2CELLOS are scheduled to reunite in 2021.
+From 2019 to 2022, Šulić toured in Europe and Asia with Bulgarian pianist Evgeny Genchev as a duo, performing arrangements of classical and popular music.

 Personal life

 On 7 July 2017, then 29-year-old Luka Šulić married Tamara Zagoranski in an intimate ceremony in Slovenia.
 The pair had been together since 2015 and in December 2016 got engaged whilst on holiday in New Zealand.
+They have two sons and a daughter together.